cod7ce/AnalogClock/README.md

 ## Configure

-There are three option for AnalogClock.
+There are three options for AnalogClock.

 - Gallery Path:
 - Recursion: